Max Linder: Move to the U.S. and career decline 1916-1925

 Linder returned to France in 1917 and opened a movie theater, the Ciné Max Linder.
 However, due to his depression and anxiety about the still ongoing war, he was unable to continue making films on a regular basis, and was often quoted by journalists about the horrors of the front lines.
 After the Armistice in 1918, Linder was able to regain his enthusiasm and agreed to make a film with director Raymond Bernard, the feature length The Little Café in 1919.
 In the film, Linder plays a waiter who suddenly becomes a millionaire, but simultaneously is tricked into a twenty-year contract to be a waiter by the cafe owner.
 The film made over a million francs in Europe and briefly revived his career, but was financially unsuccessful in the US.

 Four years after failing to become a major star in the U.S., Linder made another attempt at filmmaking in Hollywood and formed his own production company there in 1921.
 His first film back in the U.S. was Seven Years Bad Luck, considered by some to be his best film.
 The film contains one of the earliest (though not the first) examples on film of the "human mirror" gag best known in the scene between Groucho and Harpo Marx in Duck Soup twelve years later.
 Linder next made Be My Wife later that year, but again neither films were able to find a major audience in the U.S.

 Linder then decided to dispense with the "Max" character and try something different for his third (and final) attempt: The Three Must-Get-Theres in 1922.
-The film is a satire of swashbuckling films made by Douglas Fairbanks and is loosely based on the plot of Alexander Dumas' The Three Musketeers.
+The film is a satire of swashbuckling films made by Douglas Fairbanks and is loosely based on the plot of Alexandere Dumas' The Three Musketeers.
 The film was praised by Fairbanks and Charlie Chaplin, but again failed at the box office.
 At the films premiere, Linder had said to director Robert Florey "You see, Bob, I sense that I'm no longer funny; I have so many preoccupations that I can no longer concentrate on my film character ...
 The public is mildly amused by my situations, but this evening where were the explosions of laughter that we hear when Charlie's on the screen?...Make people laugh, its easy to say make people laugh, but I don't feel funny anymore."